BreckenDavidMcGeough/Network-Topology-Algorithm/README.md

-# CSE331:Algorithm Complexity - Network-Topology-Optimization
+# CSE331:Algorithm Complexity - Network Topology Optimization

 ## This project optimized the paths and ways packets of data were sent over a network topology in order to maximize profit